Watchdog Report Vol.24 No.79 November 17, 2024:EST:06.06.00 – A free community education resource for 24-years

 MIAMI-DADE COUNTY

 >>>> The war on where to put an incinerator in Miami-Dade County has expanded too another municipality in Broward County.
-Pembrook Pines has joined the location battle contributing to Miramar’s court case against Miami $100,000, at a recent commission meeting on Facebook from a commissioner.
+Pembroke Pines has joined the location battle contributing to Miramar’s court case against Miami $100,000, at a recent commission meeting on Facebook from a commissioner.

-The City of Pembrook Pines (voted to contribute $100,000 to Miramar’s lawsuit” to help suing Miami-Dade on the incinerator’s location possible in Doral and just miles from the location and residents objecting to smell and air pollution such a facility produces.
+The City of Pembroke Pines (voted to contribute $100,000 to Miramar’s lawsuit” to help suing Miami-Dade on the incinerator’s location possible in Doral and just miles from the location and residents objecting to smell and air pollution such a facility produces.

 >>> The Miami Dade Count Homeless Trust Thursday met.
 The Chapman Partnership, as at “full operational capacity, “said the representative I thought was the CEO.
 Further, she said, “1,841 homeless were placed by reunification,” and “400 [were placed in] permanent opportunities, said the Chapman spokeswomen not listed on the organization’s web page.
-The organization along with Camillus House, and Lotus Village for women with children are sheltered are critical components to the county’s efforts to end homeless and three municipalities’ voters Miami Beach, Surfside, and Balharbour have the opportunity to assist Nov.5 by approving adding the food & beverage tax now exempted to the trust’s efforts. www.chapmanpartnership.org & www.lotushouse.org
+The organization along with Camillus House, and Lotus Village for women with children are sheltered are critical components to the county’s efforts to end homeless and three municipalities’ voters Miami Beach, Surfside, and Bal Harbour have the opportunity to assist Nov.5 by approving adding the food & beverage tax now exempted to the trust’s efforts. www.chapmanpartnership.org & www.lotushouse.org

 >>> Miami-Dade County Homeless Trust: at pivotal point if voters in three municipalities vote yes to an expansion of the food & beverage sales tax estimated to bring in $10 million in new funding if passed could end